Information as of January 12, 2021

 Beginning Wednesday, March 25 and continuing for the foreseeable future, our hauler will begin collection as early as 4:00 A.M.
 Residents are encouraged to place their collection to the curb the night before.

-As of March 12, 2020, all recreation activities are suspended until further notice.
+Recreation activities, including the use of fields, games, playgrounds and bathrooms are following the requirements in all Executive Orders.
 We will continue to monitor all available information as the situation evolves, and activities will resume as soon as it is prudent and appropriate.

 As of Monday, March 16, the Senior Center is closed for all events and activities.